 In the case of South Asia, the survey shows three kinds of mismatch.
 First, the proportion of people who thought their income did not cover their needs was higher than the official figure of people living below the line of poverty.
-Thus, 58% of the region's population considers that their income does not meet their needs, while this proportion reaches 51% in Bangladesh.
+Thus, 58% of the region's population considers that their income does not meet their needs.
+This proportion is higher in Sri Lanka, with 65%.

 Second, the proportions run counter to the aggregate economic figures for each country.
-For instance, Bangladesh shows the highest proportion of people below poverty line and the lowest proportion of felt-poverty, as opposed to Sri Lanka, the country with highest income per capita in the region, which has the largest proportion of "subjectively" poor.
+Sri Lanka, the country with highest income per capita in the region, has the largest proportion of those "subjectively" poor, while Bangladesh, showing the highest proportion of people below the poverty line, has the lowest proportion of felt-poverty.